AndriiShkelebei/ecommerce-powerbi-dashboard/README.md

 ## Problem

 E-commerce growth depends on both customer acquisition and retention.
-This project investigates why customer retention is extremely low (~3%) and evaluates whether delivery performance is a key driver of customer satisfaction and repeat purchases.
+This project investigates why customer retention is extremely low (~3%) and evaluates whether delivery performance impacts customer satisfaction and repeat purchases.

 ---